johnwlambert/waymo_to_argoverse/README.md

 ```
 Whereas Waymo uses "context.name" as a unique log identifier, Argoverse uses "log_id".

+### Installation
+Before you use this code, you will need to download a few packages.
+To install the `waymo_open_dataset` library, use the commands [here](https://github.com/waymo-research/waymo-open-dataset/blob/master/docs/quick_start.md#use-pre-compiled-pippip3-packages) to install the pre-compiled pip packages.
+You will also need to download `argoverse`.
+You can use [this command](https://github.com/argoai/argoverse-api#4-install-argoverse-module) to download the package.

 ### Guide to Repo Code Structure
 - `waymo_dets_to_argoverse.py`: Convert provided Waymo detections to Argoverse format.
 Use shards to not exceed Colab RAM.
 - `dump_waymo_persweep_detections.py`: Given sharded JSON files containing labeled objects or detections in random order, accumulate objects according to frame, at each nanosecond timestamp.
 Write to disk.